cerner/cerner.github.io/source/_posts/2014-09-26-closures-and-currying-in-javascript.md

 The important thing to note here is that the variable (value) passed in is bound to that function’s scope.
 This means that it is available to everything inside the function and is unavailable outside of it.
 There is an exception to this, being that objects are passed by reference which will prove useful with the use of closures and currying.

 ### Functions that evaluate to functions
-In JavaScript, functions are first class citizens which means that they are objects.
+Functions are first class citizens in Javascript, which means that they are objects.
 Since they are objects, they can take functions as parameters, have methods bound to them,  and even return functions.

 ```js
 function foo() {